-The Fiduciaries are not aware of any transaction between the Plan and Trust and a party-in-interest (as defined by ERISA) or disqualified person (as defined in the Code) to the Plan and Trust (1) which is prohibited under the fiduciary responsibility provisions of ERISA or the prohibited transaction provisions of the Code, and (2) which has not been exempted from such prohibitions pursuant to a class exemption issued by the Department of Labor.
-The Trust invests in Kraft Foods Common Stock, which is exempt from the party-in-interest transaction prohibitions of ERISA.
-The Trust had \$495 million at December 31, 2009 and \$329 million at December 31, 2008 in collective trusts and a registered investment company managed by State Street Bank and Trust Company, the trustee of the Master Trust, and its affiliates; \$1,227 million at December 31, 2009 and \$941 million at December 31, 2008 in collective trusts managed by The Northern Trust Company, an investment manager, and its affiliates; and \$272 million at December 31, 2009 and \$84 million at December 31, 2008 in collective trusts managed by UBS Global Asset Management Trust Company, an investment manager, and its affiliates, which are also exempt parties-in-interest transactions.
-Participant loans are also party-in-interest transactions that are exempt.
+The Fiduciaries are not aware of any prohibited transaction between the Plan and Trust and a party-in-interest (as defined by ERISA).
+The Trust had \$506 million at December 31, 2010 and \$449 million at December 31, 2009 in Kraft Foods Common Stock, which is exempt from the party-in-interest transaction prohibitions of ERISA.
+The Kraft Foods Common Stock Fund had \$18,745,000 in dividend income and \$403,000 in realized gains during 2010.
+The Trust invests in collective trusts managed by State Street Bank and Trust Company, the trustee of the Master Trust, and its affiliates; collective trusts managed by The Northern Trust Company, an investment manager, and its affiliates; and a registered investment company managed by DWS Scudder, an investment manager, and its affiliates, which are also exempt parties-in-interest transactions.
+Notes receivable from participants are also party-in-interest transactions that are exempt.

 Actual fees paid by the Plan for investment management, recordkeeping and consulting services, also qualify as parties-in-interest transactions and are included in administrative expenses in the accompanying financial statements.
-The Company pays certain expenses for the administration of the Plan.
+Kraft Foods pays certain expenses for the administration of the Plan.